selfup/clri/README.md

 This library uses node, and node runs asynchronously.

-Currently I do not wait for each script to finish.
+Currently I do not wait for each script to finish before running the next one.

 The best method would be to use "&&" in one continuous script